goku2130/ReinforcemementTechniques/README.md

 Different existing techniques of reinforcement learning are implemented using gym framework.

-1. DQN with experience replay buffer on cartpole
+1. DQN with experience replay buffer and fixed Q targets on cartpole
+2. Double DQN